-I’m interrupting myself: it’s time to take a mini-break from Fijian recaps, flip this whole thing on its head, and fast forward to Melbourne for a minute.
+I’m interrupting myself: it’s time to take a momentary mini-break from Fijian recaps, and fast forward to Melbourne for a minute.
 The biggest reason?
 I’m starting to forget one of the best meals we’ve had on this trip thus far, and I just can’t let that happen.
+Enter: BangPop.

-When we arrived in Melbourne, we were invited to try out BangPop—a new Thai street food-inspired restaurant in an up and coming neighborhood called South Wharf.
-As an out-of-towner (or, more accurately, an other-side-of-the-worlder), I wasn’t loving reactions from the locals when we said we had Saturday night dinner plans in South Wharf.
-Though almost all had heard great things about BangPop, most were seriously disinterested in visiting the South Wharf area… to the point where the reactions were just blending together into one giant “MEH.”
+When we arrived in Melbourne, we were invited to try out a new Thai street food-inspired restaurant called BangPop, situated in an up and coming neighborhood called South Wharf.
+As an out-of-towner (or, more accurately, an other-side-of-the-worlder), I wasn’t loving local reactions when we said we had Saturday night dinner plans in South Wharf.
+Though almost all had heard great things about BangPop, most were seriously disinterested in visiting the South Wharf area.
+It was to the point where the reactions were just blending together into one giant “MEH.”

 When we got to South Wharf, I could kind of see where they were coming from.
 The best I can figure is that it’s equivalent to a New Yorker saying they’re going out to dinner next to Grand Central.
 Yeah, there are things there, yeah, people go there… but it’s really just a hub for business travelers and confused tourists.
 This is unfortunate, because Bangpop deserve much more attention than that.